Wine Scores: Love Them, Hate Them, Here to Stay?

 So when you take the odd exceptions out of the scoring equation, you'll find that the points really start to make sense and that they become a good barometer.
-The scoring system in place [the 100 point scale], used by the major publications works for everyday folks who don't taste hundreds of wines each and every year.
-The best advice about the whole point’s scheme [yes, it's a scheme oh-my] is to find someone who closely matches their own preferences in wine, [yes, mentioned before] especially when in doubt about a certain producer or region of unfamiliarity.
+The scoring system in place [the 100 point scale], used by many of the major publications; it's a system [yes, flawed] which works for everyday folks who don't taste hundreds of wines each and every year.
+The best advice about the whole point’s scheme [yes, it's a scheme oh-my] is to find someone [a reviewer] who closely matches their own preferences in wine, [yes, mentioned before] especially when in doubt about a certain producer or region of unfamiliarity.
+I follow a couple reviewers who are not well known in the glossy magazine genre, but whose advice on a region I adore, is as close to my own, thus making 'buy' decisions relatively easy.

-For example; I was in Oregon last year for the Wine Bloggers Conference, I went to what I've dubbed as a "Blending Camp" at R. Stuart and Co.
+For example; I was in Oregon, a few years back, for the Wine Bloggers Conference, I went to what I've dubbed as a "Blending Camp" at R. Stuart and Co.
 When it came time to make a team to for what would be the final blend of Pinot Noir, we chose teammates that we knew had a similar palate to our own.
 Having done that, we came to a quick and ready blend [by comparison], which I thought was superior to the other tables.
-The name of our teams wine was, “Reverence” a fantastic Oregon Pinot Noir.
+The name of our team's wine was, “Reverence” a fantastic Oregon Pinot Noir.

 Aroma: Up to 10 points